IjeffAlexandre/Elk-Stack-Simulation/README.md

 The files in this repository were used to configure the network depicted below.

-Heres the Breakdown
+Heres the Breakdown proces.

 ![TODO: Update the path with the name of your diagram](images/part11.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the2 file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the file may be used to install only certain pieces of it, such as Filebeat.

 [Elk-playnook.yml install unit](elk-playbook.yml)